Fujisan [Mt. Fuji] / 富士山 (Shizuoka)

 • Mountaineering & Hiking

-Mt.
-Fuji, the emblem of Japan, is also its tallest mountain.
-The majestic 3,776-meter-high mountain with its past of frequent and violent eruptions has long been an object of reverence and faith for many people.
+Fujisan [Mt.
+Fuji], symbolizing Japan, is the highest peak in Japan.
+The majestic 3,776-meter-high mountain made by frequent and violent eruptions of its own, has long been an object of reverence and faith for numbers of persons.
 Its breathtaking appearance has inspired many artists, resulting in the iconic peak being featured in innumerable pieces of art.
-In 2013, it was registered as a World Cultural Heritage Site, its indisputable value recognized worldwide.
+Registered as the World Cultural Heritage Site in 2013 as "Fujisan - Sacred Place and Source of Artistic Inspiration", its indisputable value has been recognized worldwide.

-The famous “Fuji Five Lakes” created by the volcanic activity of their namesake, are a part of the World Heritage listing: Motosuko, Shojiko, Saiko, Kawaguchiko, and Yamanakako.
-Mt.
-Fuji can be seen over each of the Fuji Five Lakes, and the idyllic image of Mt.
-Fuji upside down on the surface attracts many viewers.
-This scenic spot has long been the inspiration for art and is a recommended vantage point for taking pictures of Mt.
-Fuji.
+The famous "Fuji Go Ko" [Fuji Five Lakes], made of Motosuko, Shojiko, Saiko, Kawaguchiko, and Yamanakako, created by the volcanic activity, are also a part of the World Heritage listing.
+Fujisan [Mt.
+Fuji] may be seen from each of these lakes reflected on the surface, attracting many visitors.
+This scenic spot has long been the inspiration for art and is a recommended viewpoint for taking pictures of Fujisan [Mt.
+Fuji].

-Fuji can be enjoyed by everyone from elementary school students to the elderly, but aspiring climbers should never get complacent.
-Summiting Mt.
-Fuji, which rises 3,776 meters above sea level, requires diligent preparation in advance, because the weather can change suddenly and make climbing dangerous, and your ascent may not go as planned.
-In addition to climbing shoes, rain gear, warm clothing, a hat, and a headlamp, you will need to bring plenty of water, food, and of course trash bags to avoid contaminating the trail.
-Please be sure to have the necessary equipment before you start climbing.
+Climbing Fujisan [Mt.
+Fuji] is enjoyable for anyone from elementary school students to the elderly but should never be taken lightly.
+Summiting Fujisan [Mt.
+Fuji], which is 3,776 meters above the sea level, requires diligent preparation in advance, because the weather may change suddenly in the mountains, making the climbing even more dangerous, and the ascent may not go as planned.
+In addition to climbing shoes, rain gear and warm clothing, hats and a headlamps will become necessary, also take plenty of water and food.
+Take some trash bags to avoid contaminating the trail.
+Please be sure to have the essential equipment before climbing the Fujisan [Mt.
+Fuji].

 Getting there and around